layshidani/My-100-days-of-Code/r1-log.md

 ![FreeCodeCamp - Survey form](images/r1d7.jpg)

-## :calendar: R1D7
+### :calendar: R1D7
-**Today's Progress:** I've revised some CSS and started with a Javascript Udemy course ([JavaScript - Curso Completo com 6 Projetos Reais](https://www.udemy.com/javascript-curso-completo/)).
+**Today's Progress:** I've revised some CSS and started with a Javascript Udemy ([JavaScript - Curso Completo com 6 Projetos Reais](https://www.udemy.com/javascript-curso-completo/)).

 **Thoughts:**

 **Link to work:** [FreeCodeCamp - Survey form](https://codepen.io/hlays/full/oQdYEE)

+### :calendar: R1D8
+** Today's Progress: ** Studing JavaScript Udemy ([JavaScript - Complete Course with 6 Real Projects] (https://www.udemy.com/javascript-curricular-complete)).

+** Thoughts: ** I wish there were more lists of javascript exercises on the internet to practice and retain knowledge, as is the case with Python.
+I think I'll use the python exercise lists for JS practice.

+**Link to work:**